SoftwareHeritage/swh-web/README-dev.md

 - views          main api endpoints definitions (html browsable + json + yaml)
 - service        Orchestration layer used by views module.
-                 In charge of communication with `backend` to retrieve information and conversion for the upper layer.
+                 In charge of communication with swh storage to retrieve information and conversion for the upper layer.
-- backend        Lower layer in charge of communication with swh storage.
-                 Used by `service` module.

 In short:
-1. views -depends-> service -depends-> backend     ----asks----> swh-storage
+1. views -depends-> service ----asks----> swh-storage
-2. views <- service <- backend                     <----rets---- swh-storage
+2. views <- service <----rets---- swh-storage

 ## Utilities